Choosing the right web hosting can be daunting, especially if you’re new to web development.

 Matching Hosting to Website Needs

 Each website has unique requirements, so matching the hosting type to your website’s purpose is key.
 For personal blogs, small business sites, or portfolios, shared hosting is often enough.
-It’s simple and affordable for sites with low traffic.
+It’s simple and affordable for low-traffic sites.

 If you run an online store, community forum, or expect spikes in visitors, a VPS or dedicated hosting is better suited.
 You get more resources, better security, and stronger performance.